 It was going to take a lot to knock a Roku device out of our top spot, but the Fire TV Cube has snatched the crown of the streaming device kingdom.
-That might be surprising for some, especially since the device was originally announced as little more than the first Fire TV box to have Alexa integrated directly to the device — no external Echo speaker necessary.
+That might be a surprise, especially since the device was originally announced as little more than the first Fire TV box to have Alexa integrated directly into the device — no external Echo speaker necessary.
 In reality, however, it’s loaded with powerful tech and features that will allow you to control just about everything in your entertainment center with minimal need for a remote.

 The singular fault we can find with the Fire TV Cube is its current lack of Dolby Vision support.
 Other than that, it’s better than we ever imagined it could be.
-The on-board Alexa integration, Ethernet adapter, and more open ecosystem solve our biggest issues with the previous Fire TV devices, but it’s the all-in-one flexibility, control afforded by HDMI CEC support, IR blaster, and Alexa voice commands that earned it the throne.
+The onboard Alexa integration, Ethernet adapter, and more open ecosystem solve our biggest issues with previous Fire TV devices, but it’s the all-in-one flexibility, control afforded by HDMI CEC support, IR blaster, and Alexa voice commands that earned it the throne.

 Read our full Fire TV Cube review